zrml/ccontainermain/README.md

 * -cstart it's a boolean defaulted to true; It gives us the option to start a container without starting Caché; -cstart=true
 * -cstop it's a boolean defaulted to true; it gives the option to skip the Caché shutdown; -cstop=false
 * -nostu it's a boolean defaulted to false; it allows DB single user startup for maintenance mode
+* -cconsole it's a boolean defaulted to false; it shows Caché cconsole.log output in the container logs output
+* -version shows ccontainer version

 The above flags can also be retrieved via